Dispatch9001/badminton/rules.md

 **3.** Faults Include:

 -   \(a\) The shuttle fails to pass over the net or lands outside the boundary line.

 -   \(b\) The shuttle contacts the walls, ceiling, player or player's clothes.

 -   \(c\) The shuttle passes through or under the net.

 -   \(d\) The player touches the net.

 -   \(e\) The player reaches across the net to contact the shuttle (following through across the net is allowed).

 -   \(f\) The shuttle is hit more than once or comes to rest or is momentarily caught on the racquet and thrown.

 -   \(g\) The player obstructs an opponent or invades the opponent's court.

 -   \(h\) A player is hit by the shuttle whether the player is standing inside or outside the court boundaries.

 -   \(i\) It is illegal for a player to hold up his/her racquet to block a return at the net.
 However, he/she may hold it up to protect his/her face or if he/she is returning it from within the appropriate receiving court.

-**4.** Any accidental hindrance is considered a "let"and there will be a re-serve.
+**4.** Any accidental hindrance is considered a "let" and there will be a re-serve.
 For example, a player or shuttle from another game entering the court.

 They can miss the serve 3 times before it gets changed to the other team